matolevi/energy-net/README_RL_ZOO.md

 # Energy-Net RL Zoo: A Complete Guide

-This guide provides detailed instructions for training and evaluating reinforcement learning (RL) agents for Power Control Systems (PCS) using our RL Zoo integration.
+This guide provides detailed instructions for training and evaluating reinforcement learning (RL) agents for Power Consumption and Storage (PCS) units using our RL Zoo integration.

 ## Overview